Hemingzhi/dcrobot/README.md

 ## 🔐 Configuration (`config.yaml`)

-Copy config_default.yaml to config.yaml and modify if
+Copy config_default.yaml to config.yaml and modify it

 ---